All About Parliament

 Hamilton and the lobbyist, Ian Greer took out libel writs, claiming what was written were lies, against the Guardian, but eventually dropped their action.
 Mr Hamilton also sued Mr Al Fayed for libel, but he lost.

 Hamilton and his wife, Christine became media celebrities and have since appeared on a number of reality TV programs.
-Neil is currently active within the UK Independence Party (UKIP) and appears as a spokesperson on programs such as BBC Question Time.
+Neil became active within the UK Independence Party (UKIP), although a fractious relationship from the start, appearing as a spokesperson on programs such as BBC Question Time.